 The decision to remove the language banning lane splitting in California came after a Berkeley study in 2015 concluded lane splitting was safe if done at reasonable speeds.
 The study analyzed 6,000 traffic accidents – 997 of which involved lane splitting motorcyclists.
 Researchers found most riders involved in lane splitting accidents were traveling too fast for conditions.
 They concluded that with heightened safety awareness and prudence, motorcyclists could ride between lanes with reasonable safety.

 The study convinced California lawmakers to pass bills allowing lane splitting.
 In other states, however, lawmakers remain against this practice.
 The main argument against legalizing lane-splitting in Texas is safety.
-Many citizens and lawmakers fear legalizing lane splitting in Texas will increase the number of motorcycle accidents, injuries and deaths.
+Many citizens and lawmakers fear legalizing lane splitting in Texas will increase the number of motorcycle accidents, injuries, and deaths.
 People have expressed concerns about motorcycle speeds, lane changes, motorcycle visibility and motorcyclists startling surrounding drivers.
+According to our San Antonio motorcycle accident lawyer, drivers changing lanes is one of the main causes of accidents.
 Despite the results of the Berkeley study, lane splitting accidents can and do still occur.
 This fact worries lawmakers in Texas enough to vote against all proposed lane splitting bills to date.

 Is Lane Splitting Legal in Texas?